finos/common-domain-model/README.md

 ### Active Working Groups

-The following Working Groups are currently activated or about to be setup for this project:
+The following Working Groups are currently activated or about to be set up for this project:

 * [Contribution Review Working Group]
 * [Collateral Working Group]